O’Sullivan was born Raymond Edward O’Sullivan on 1st December 1946 in

-first group The Doodles and left them to join The Prefects while
+in his first group The Doodles though and left them to join The Prefects while

 attending Swindon Art College.
-It was while at college that he
+While at college he

-college he began writing songs and sending out demo tapes, alas they
+writing songs and sending out demo tapes, alas they were always returned

 finishing college, Gilbert moved to London in 1967 to try and further his